-My current research employs an integrated genomic, transcriptomic, and proteomic approach to identify and characterize the biological factors associated with the response of lipid and lipoprotein traits to behavioral interventions, particularly high density lipoprotein (HDL) related traits.
+My current research employs an integrated genomic, transcriptomic, and proteomic approach to identify and characterize the biological factors associated with the response of lipids and lipoproteins to behavioral interventions, particularly high density lipoprotein (HDL) particles and related traits.
 The goal is to better predict which individuals are most likely to benefit from lifestyle therapies in the management of dyslipidemias and the overall lipid profile.

-Wolfarth B, Rankinen T, Hagberg JM, Loos RJF, Perusse L, Roth SM, Sarzynski MA, Bouchard C. Advances in Exercise, Fitness, and Performance Genomics in 2013.
-Medicine & Science in Sports & Exercise (in press)
+Loos RJF, Rankinen T, Hagberg JM, Perusse L, Roth SM, Sarzynski MA, Wolfarth B, Bouchard C. Advances in Exercise, Fitness, and Performance Genomics in 2014.
+Medicine & Science in Sports & Exercise (in press) PMID: 25706296

 Raja GK, Sarzynski MA, Katzmarzyk PT, Johnson WD, Tchoukalova Y, Smith SR, Bouchard C. Commonality versus specificity among primary adiposity traits.
-International Journal of Obesity (in press)
+International Journal of Obesity 2014; 38: 719-723.